vorakl/TrivialRC/README.md

 * The example of using [configuration files](https://github.com/vorakl/TrivialRC/tree/master/examples/config-files) instead of command line parameters
 * A docker container that registers itself in a [Service Discovery](https://github.com/vorakl/TrivialRC/tree/master/examples/docker-service-discovery) in the beginning, then starts some application and automatically removes the registration on exit
 * This example launches [two different applications](https://github.com/vorakl/TrivialRC/tree/master/examples/docker-two-apps) inside one docker container and controls the availability both of them.
 If any of applications has stopped working by some reasons, the whole container will be stopped automatically with the appropriate exit status
+* The example of building [docker base images](https://github.com/vorakl/TrivialRC/tree/master/examples/docker-base-images) with TrivialRC as an ENTRYPOINT

 ## The verbosity control